Thinkwise/docs/docs/sf/guidelines_sql_formatting.md

 1. Left align the `begin tran`, `commit tran` and `rollback tran` keywords.
 1. Left align the code within the transaction.
-1. Don't name the transation unless there are nested transactions.
+1. Don't name the transaction unless there are nested transactions.

 ### Example transaction